 OpenAFS is the open source release of the Andrew File System (AFS).
 It is a global, distributed file system used around the world and is available for a wide range of operating systems including AIX, Linux, MacIntosh, Microsoft Windows, and Solaris.

 OpenAFS allows sharing of disk space among hosts by letting all AFS participants share one logical file space.
 The root level directory is /afs, with Internet domains, known as cells, descending from there.
 UNC’s openafs cell is named isis.unc.edu.

-- Go to the Package Space Local Downloads page and click on the openafs link.
+- Go to the openafs Package Space Local Downloads page.

-- Click on the link for the openafs version you wish to download.
+- Click on the name of the openafs version you wish to download.